mblarsen/array-xml/README.md

 </Order>
 ```

-- "Flatten" the parent element and put it's children in its place using `<`.
+- "Flatten" the parent element and put its children in its place using `<`.

 ```php
 ArrayToXML::toXML(